FAQ - ALS Program

 This office provides translation for English and Spanish ONLY, if you do not speak either we require that you provide a translator during the conference call and during your visit to our clinic.

-The cost of the videoconference is $350 and it is separate from the cost of the treatment, you will only be charged after the conference is completed.
+The cost of the videoconference is $350 but this money will be discounted on your first week of treatment and you will only be charged after the conference is completed.

 3. Who is NOT a candidate for this program?